Osiris-Team/PayHook/README.md

 That's why PayHook exists.
 Its aim, is to provide an easy to use Java-API for validating webhook events.
 ## Usage example
-This example uses spring(tomcat) to listen for POST post requests.
+This example uses spring(tomcat) to listen for POST requests.
-Nevertheless this can be easily ported to your web application.
+Nevertheless, this can be easily ported to your web application.
 ```java
 @RestController
 @RequestMapping(value = "paypal-hook", method = RequestMethod.POST)